themrinal/Data-Analysis-Project/README.md

 The dataset used is published by the **National Crime Records Bureau (NCRB), Ministry of Home Affairs, India**, and contains detailed records of reported crimes across Indian states and union territories for the year 2020.

 Key features:
-- Crime statistics by category (e.g., murder, theft, cybercrime)
+- Crime statistics by age
 - State/UT-wise distribution
-- Gender and area-based breakdowns
+- Gender based breakdowns

 > **Source:** [ncrb.gov.in](https://ncrb.gov.in)